stdnt-c1/osis-app-demo/README.md

     -   Choose a backend technology (Supabase).
     -   Set up a database (Supabase PostgreSQL).
 -   **Supabase Integration:**
-    -   Utilize Supabase for storage (currently simulated AWS S3).
+    -   Utilize Supabase for storage (Vercel Blob is now used).
 -   **SQL Files for Datatable Creations:**
     -   Add scripts for seeding initial data.
 -   **Controlled Account for Login:**